danakj/danakj.github.io/_posts/2023-02-05-memory-safe-cpp.md

 `std::get<I>(std::tuple<S, S>&&)`, to be allowed to move each element out of the tuple.
 But our rules above then require the tuple to be considered moved-from, and accessing `std::get<1>()` after `std::get<0>()` would be considered a use-after-move.
-In fact it's certainly possible that it _is_ a use after move with a different type, it just happens to be correct for `std::tuple`.
+In fact it's certainly possible that it _is_ a problematic use-after-move creating aliasing references with a different type, it just happens to be made correct for `std::tuple`.

 With control over the structured bindings call, which would require a change to the core language, the call could instead pass the tuple as an lvalue reference.
 This would avoid the tuple being